 When you think about how much we use our hands, it's not hard to understand why injuries to the fingers are common.
 Most of these injuries heal without significant problems.
 One such injury is an injury to the distal interphalangeal, or DIP, joint of

 the finger.
-This joint is commonly injured during sporting activities such as cricket or netball.
+This joint is commonly injured during sporting activities such as cricket or netball but can occur after very minor injury too.
 If the tip of the finger is struck with the ball, the tendon that attaches to the small bone underneath can be injured.
 The extensor tendon is cut or torn from the attachment on the bone.
 Sometimes, a small fragment of bone may be pulled, or avulsed, from the distal phalanx.
 Untreated, this can cause the end of the finger to fail to straighten completely.
 This condition called mallet finger.

 Initially, the finger is painful and swollen around the DIP joint.
 The end of the finger is bent and cannot be straightened voluntarily.
 The DIP joint can be straightened easily with help from the other hand.
 If the DIP joint gets stuck in a bent position and the PIP joint(middle knuckle) extends, the finger may develop a deformity that is shaped like a swan's neck.
 This is called a swan neck deformity.

 Treatment for mallet finger is usually nonsurgical.
 If there is no fracture, then the assumption is that the end of the tendon has been ruptured, allowing the end of the finger to droop.
-Usually continuous splinting for six weeks followed by six weeks of night time splinting will result in satisfactory healing and allow the finger to extend.
+Usually continuous splinting for eight weeks followed by two weeks of night time splinting will result in satisfactory healing and allow the finger to extend.

 In some extreme cases where the patient has to use the hands to continue working (such as a surgeon), a metal pin can be placed inside the bone across the DIP joint to act as an internal splint and allow the patient to continue to use the hand.
 The pin is removed at six weeks.
 Splinting may even work when the injury is quite old.
 Most doctors will splint the finger for eight to twelve weeks to see if the drooping lessens to a tolerable amount before considering surgery.